Things to Do

 A charming, 1930s-era gift shop where you can purchase tickets, ask for information, and shop for the perfect keepsake.
 Unique and interesting!

-A fully restored early 1800s farmhouse, similar to the one that housed the Tuttle Family, set up as a living museum.
+A fully restored early 1800s farmhouse, similar to the one that housed the Tuttle Family, set up as a living history museum.